As abortion rights expand, US joins a handful of revealing exceptions | ExBulletin

 There is a trend to watch in countries that have not necessarily been successful in rolling it back, but are introducing legislation to roll it back, said Rebecca Turkington, an academic at Cambridge University, of the law. abortion, in the sense that it’s part of a larger crackdown. on women’s rights.
 And this goes hand in hand with rampant authoritarianism.

-Despite all the complexities surrounding the ebb in abortion rights, a simple formula holds surprisingly broad.
+Despite all the complexities surrounding the ebb and flow of abortion rights, a simple formula holds surprisingly broad.
 Majoritarianism and the rights of women, the only universal majority, are inextricably linked.
 Where one goes up or down, so does the other.

 Sources